apache/iceberg/site/docs/hive.md

 ```

 #### Query the Iceberg table via Hive
 You should now be able to issue Hive SQL `SELECT` queries using the above table and see the results returned from the underlying Iceberg table.
-Both the Map Reduce and Tez query execution engines are supported.
 ```sql
 SELECT * from table_a;
 ```